SolariusScorch/XComFiles/X-Com_Files_readme.txt

 - Also, this mod is something I wanted to play since the 90's.
 Go figure.

 HOW DO I INSTALL THIS MOD?
-- Unpack the mod.
-It will create a complete OpenXcom_XFiles folder with all the files that you need except original X-Com game files; it will contain the correct nightly version and Yankes' and Meridian's custom .exe named "OpenXcomEx.exe".
-- Copy files from your original "UFO: Enemy Unknown" or "X-Com: UFO Defense" folder to the "OpenXcom_XFiles/UFO" folder.
-- Use OpenXcomEx.exe to run the game.
+- Get the latest OpenXCom Extended.
+- Unpack the mod archive into the "mods" folder.
-- Enable the mod from the mod selection menu.
+- Run the game and enable the mod from the mod selection menu.
-When in doubt, check Ivan Dogovich's installation tutorial: http://youtu.be/L1WUpX9n7gY?t=43m40s

 HOW DO I PROVIDE FEEDBACK?
 Please post any feedback - bug reports, thanks, criticisms, requests for enhancements and the like - on the following thread: http://openxcom.org/forum/index.php/topic,4595.0.html
+You're also welcome to join the XCF Discord: https://discord.gg/RpUsJWX

 IS THIS MOD FOR EVERYONE?
 This mod is aimed at the more experienced players, as it is pretty difficult at times.
 However, tactical flexibility is more crucial than experience.

 IS THIS MOD COMPLETE?
-Hell no. It is being developed in "arcs" or "seasons", like a TV series: new content is released periodically, more or less as a continuation of the already released material.
-Each "arc" will usually contain the entire story regarding some particular faction.
+Not exactly.
+It is being developed in "arcs" or "seasons", like a TV series: new content is released periodically, more or less as a continuation of the already released material.
+Each "arc" usually contains the entire story regarding some particular faction.
+It is, however, fully playable and finishable.

 ANY KNOWN BUGS?
 Currently, no.